Loading...

 fg %1

-Foregrounding the job allows interactive control.
-In a real session, you suspend it with Ctrl+Z to stop it without killing it.
+Foregrounding gives you interactive control.
+In a real session you would press Ctrl+Z to stop the job without killing it.

 python3 data_job.py